nsmithuk/amazon-security-lake-ocsf-validation/README.md

 The following is a simple program which can be used to ensure that user provided parquet data properly maps to the various schema definitions specified within the Open Cyber Security Framework (OCSF) - https://schema.ocsf.io/.

-This tool was build to provide supplementry validation for Amazon Security Lake which requires data to be in the format specified by OCSF Schema 1.0.0-rc.2.
+This tool was build to provide supplementary validation for Amazon Security Lake which requires data to be in the format specified by OCSF Schema 1.0.0-rc.2.

 ### AWS OCSF Samples <a name="samples"></a>